 The Owner’s Duty of Care on His Property

-In those other states, all the visitors of the property are divided into three categories:
+In those other states, all the visitors to the property are divided into three categories:

 - Licensees, &